ThalesGroup/CipherTrust_Application_Protection/database/databricks/README.md

 ### About `requirements.txt`

-For this project, `requirements.txt` is mainly for local build tooling:
+For this project, `requirements.txt` includes both local build tooling and the runtime HTTP client used by the Python wheel:

 - `build`
 - `setuptools`
 - `wheel`

-The Python CRDP helper code currently uses only the Python standard library, so there are no runtime third-party dependencies required by the wheel itself.
+- `requests`

-If later you switch to `requests` or another external package in the packaged Python code, then you should also add that dependency to `pyproject.toml`.
+The Python CRDP helper code now depends on `requests` for pooled HTTPS session management, client certificate support, and connection reuse.

 ## Testing